 These hubs are open concept with seven-foot-high freestanding walls.
 Each hub is designed in a unique colour scheme and features a custom steel-top table with built-in storage and technology lounge, cafe and banquette seating areas that unfold in a dynamic sequence of connected, geometric cubes.
 When visitors and staff step off the elevator at reception, their sensory experience includes leather paneling with steel frames and mirror black ceiling.
 Leaving the traditional, corporate-feel at Brookfield Place behind, they are immersed in a space that feels more like a trendy, boutique hotel.
 A stacked plywood wall anchors the lobby area, featuring a giant, CNC-cut Capital One logo and a floating bench for waiting guests.
 Adding to the lobby’s dramatic features, black glass walls allow the logo to be reflected back to visitors, amplifying the brand’s presence throughout the space.
 The lobby opens into a flexible meeting/training/event conference centre, partitioned by an acoustical glass wall and configured from one to three rooms dpending on the event by vertical, stacking Skyfold walls.
 Designed for internal and external guests, the conference space provides an extension of lobby’s hospitality lounge-vibe, complete with a spacious amenity area for informal gatherings and refreshments,” said IBI Group.

 Like what you see?

-Do you want to learn more about Modernfold?
+Do you want to learn more about Modernfold or Skyfold?
 You can check our download section for brochures, CAD drawings and more.
 You can also contact us with any question you may have.